 Focus on the basic structure of the proposed house.

 Forget about decorations and ornaments initially, especially if you’re visiting model homes.

-The important thing is the configuration of its future construction and its capacity to host it properly.
+The important thing is the configuration of its future construction.

 Consider the possible consequences of certain architectural features.
 On paper, everything is beautiful.
 In real life, the practical and economic aspects are quickly relativized.
 Consider the costs of maintaining your future home.
 You must set your priorities and your budget limits.

-Safety is, of course, essential in the design of any new home, especially if you have children.
+Safety is essential in the design of any new home, especially if you have children.

 Is access to certain areas safe?

 Discuss your house plan with family members.
 Do not hesitate to ask for the opinion of friends.
 Their reactions will inspire you or make you realize some things that you may not have noticed.
 This approach can also avoid a lot of discussion and criticism in the future.